Moving Oral Contraceptives Over-the-Counter:

 The substantial literature on oral contraception indicates that they meet the US Food and Drug Administration’s (FDA) criteria for OTC status: complications are rare, and the drug’s benefits outweigh the risks for most women; the potential for misuse or abuse is low; a consumer can easily self-diagnose the condition for which the pills are indicated; and directions for use are straightforward.

-Because progestin-only pills (POPs) are very safe and have even fewer contraindications than combined oral contraceptive pills (COCs), it is likely that the first OTC pill will be a POP .
+All birth control pills, including progestin-only pills (POPs), are highly effective at preventing pregnancy.
+POPs are safe to use for virtually all women, and health conditions that could make POPs less effective or harmful to use are extremely rare.
+Because POPs can be used by the broadest population, it is likely that the first OTC pill will be a POP .
 Additionally, levonorgestrel emergency contraception, another progestin-only formulation, has already been approved by the FDA for OTC sale .
 Click here for more information on POPs, including their safety and effectiveness.

 [back to top]